November Birthstones

 Where Does Citrine Come From?

-• Brazil – Major source of natural Citrine, especially Rio Grande do Sul.
+• Brazil is a significant source of natural citrine, especially Rio Grande do Sul.

 • Bolivia – Significant deposits of dark amber Citrine.